Woody plant encroachment: Ecological definition and etymology

-Although the terms are used interchangeably in some literature, woody plant encroachment is different from the spread of invasive species.
+While the terms are used interchangeably in some literature, woody plant encroachment is different from the spread of invasive species.
 As opposed to invasive species, which are deliberately or accidentally introduced species, encroacher species are indigenous to the respective ecosystem and their classification as encroachers depends on whether they outcompete other indigenous species in the same ecosystem over time.
-As opposed to alien plant invasion, woody plant encroachment is thus not defined by the mere presence of specific plant species, but by the ecological dynamics and changing dominance of specific species.
+As opposed to alien plant invasion, woody plant encroachment is thus not defined by the mere presence of specific plant species, but by their ecological dynamics and changing dominance.

+In some instances, woody plant encroachment is a form of secondary succession or forest regrowth.
+This applies to cases of land abandonment, for example when previous agricultural land is abandoned and woody plants re-establish.
+This is distinctly different from woody plant encroachment that occurs due to global drivers, e.g. increased carbon dioxide in Earth's atmosphere, and unsustainable forms of land use intensification, such as overgrazing and fire suppression.
+Such drivers disrupt the ecological succession in a given grassland, specifically the balance between woody and herbaceous plants, and provide a competitive advantage to woody plants.

+The resulting process that leads to an abundance of woody plants is sometimes considered an ecological regime shift (also ecological state transition) that can shift drylands from grassy dominated regimes towards woody dominated savannas.
+An increase in spatial variance is an early indicator of such regime shift.
+Depending on the ecological and climatic conditions this shift can be a type of land degradation and desertification.
+Progressing shrub encroachment is expected to feature a tipping point, beyond which the affected ecosystem will undergo substantial, self-perpetuating and often irreversible impact.

 Research into the type of woody plants that tend to become encroaching species is limited.
 Comparisons of encroaching and non-encroaching vachellia species found that encroaching species have a higher acquisition and competition for resources.
 Their canopy architecture is different and only encroaching tree species reduce the productivity of perennial vegetation.
+In a comparison of Vachellia and Senegalia, Vachellia was found to be the more aggressive encroacher than Senegalia, growing faster and taller with thicker, animal-dispersed seeds, while Senegalia adapts to grass competition with denser roots and wind-dispersed seeds.
+There is evidence that woody plants adapt to grasslands, growing tough leaves and thick bark to protect against sun, drought, and fire, as well as efficient roots to efficiently gather nutrients.

 By definition, woody plant encroachment occurs in grasslands.
 It is thus distinctly different from reforestation and afforestation.
 However, there is a strong overlap between vegetation greening, as detected through satellite-derived vegetation indices, and woody plant encroachment.
+Studies show that vegetation can impoverish despite a greening trend.

 Grasslands and forests, as well as grasslands and shrublands, can be alternative stable states of ecosystems, but empirical evidence of such bistability is still limited.